-Notably, AGN-like emission line ratios are consistent with high CR ionization rates ($\zeta_{\mathrm{CR}} \gtrsim 10^{-14}\mathrm{s}^{-1}$), suggesting that CRs serve as a complementary excitation mechanism in in such environments.
+Notably, AGN-like emission-line ratios are consistent with high CR ionization rates ($\zeta_{\mathrm{CR}} \gtrsim 10^{-14}\mathrm{s}^{-1}$), suggesting that CRs serve as a complementary excitation mechanism in such environments.
 Altogether, the consistency across wavelengths supports the scenario proposed in KFDS25, in which CRs, possibly originating from jets or SNRs, significantly contribute to both the ionization and heating of the gas in AGN.

 \begin{appendix}